Migrate to ArcGIS location services

 Authentication

 To use any of the ArcGIS location services, your app must provide authentication with an access token.
-Access tokens define the scope and permissions available to your application.
+Access tokens define the privileges available to your application.

 There are three types of authentication that can be used to obtain an access token: